-This quick read, complete with this actionable download, will show you how to understand exactly where it is they’re performing.
+This quick read, complete with this actionable download of a free keyword research template, will show you how to understand exactly where it is they’re performing.
 But, before you click, there’s a few points I’d like to share with you, along with a quick exploration of the methodology involved.

 And if you want to follow this step-by-step as we go hit the download button below and you can work as we go...